opensearch-project/sql/docs/user/dql/basics.rst

 One can also provide meta-field name(s) to retrieve reserved-fields (beginning with underscore) from OpenSearch documents.
 They may also be used in the query `WHERE` or `ORDER BY` clauses.
 Meta-fields are not output from wildcard calls (`SELECT *`) and must be explicitly included to be returned.

+Note: `_routing` is used differently in the `SELECT` and `WHERE` clauses.
+In `WHERE`, it contains the routing hash id.
+In `SELECT`, it returns the shard used for the query (unless shards aren't active, in which case it returns the routing hash id).

 SQL query::

 	POST /_plugins/_sql